-A pre-existing health condition won't bar you from enrolling in Original Medicare or a Medicare Advantage plan as long as you sign up for coverage during your initial enrollment period.
-This is the 7 month window that extends from the 3 months before your birth month, through the 3 months after your birth month in the year you turn 65.
+Yes, even with a preexisting condition, you can enroll in Original Medicare or a Medicare Advantage plan as long as you sign up for coverage during your initial enrollment period.
+This is the 7-month window that starts 3 months before your birth month and continues through the 3 months after your birth month in the year you turn 65.

-9. Will I be able to choose my doctor?
+9. Can I choose my doctor?

-See plans in your area
+See Humana Medicare plans in your area